 Start by unplugging the machine and emptying the water.
 Bail the water out of the tub, or you can drain the tub using gravity by placing the drain hose on the floor near the drain or in a bucket.
-Clamp the hose to prevent any remaining water from running out (Photo 3).
+Clamp the hose to prevent any remaining water from running out.
 Once the washer’s empty, support the front of it on paint cans or stacked 2x4s.
 Photo 1 shows where to find the screws that hold the front panel in place.
 Remove the panel and you’ll see the pump.

-Look for the clog
+Look for the clog and pull it out

-If there’s no clog, check the pump
+If there’s no clog, check the pump and remove it

-If nothing is clogging the hose or pump, the pump could be shot, although in most cases you’ll hear noise from a bad pump, and it’ll start to leak if you don’t replace it right away.
+If nothing is clogging the washing machine drain hose or pump, the pump could be shot, although in most cases you’ll hear noise from a bad pump, and it’ll start to leak if you don’t replace it right away.
 Photo 4 shows how to remove the pump.
 Buy a new one to match.
 You can find a new pump online or go to your local appliance parts center.
 You’ll need the brand and model number for proper part identification.
 Model numbers are usually stamped on a small metal plate located under the tub lid or on the top, side or back of the machine.
 Copy down all the plate information and use it to access online parts suppliers, or take it along to the parts distributor.
-Install the new pump by attaching it with screws and connecting the hoses, and then reinstall the belt.
+Install the new pump by attaching it with screws and connecting the washing machine hoses, and then reinstall the belt.

 If the impeller inside the pump is damaged (reach your finger inside to feel for broken fins) or if the pump leaks or makes noise, you’ll have to replace it.
 Remove the three screws that hold the pump to the washer.
 Buy a new pump and install it.

 Required Tools for this Project

 Have the necessary tools for this DIY washer won’t drain project lined up before you start – you’ll save time and frustration.